chainguard-dev/edu/content/chainguard/migration/migrating-node.md

 ## Chainguard Node.js Images

-The Node.js image comes in two main flavours; runtime images intended for production usage and builder images intended for use in the build-step of multi-stage builds.
+The [Node.js](https://images.chainguard.dev/directory/image/node/overview) images come in two main flavours; runtime images intended for production usage and builder images intended for use in the build-step of multi-stage builds.
 The builder images are distinguished by the `-dev` suffix (e.g., `latest-dev`).

 The production images are intentionally as minimal as possible.
 They have enough dependencies to run a Node.js application but no more.
-There is no package manager or shell, which reduces the attack surface of the image, but also means it is difficult to extend the image.
+There is no package manager or shell, which reduces the attack surface of the image, but can also make it difficult to extend the image.
 The builder images have more build tooling as well as a shell and package manager, allowing them to be easily extended.
-We still aim to keep CVE counts as low as possible in the builder images and they can be used in production if neccessary (such as when the application requires extra system dependencies at runtime), but we recommend using the builder image as the first step in a mult-stage build with the production image as the base for the final image.
+We still aim to keep CVE counts as low as possible in the builder images and they can be used in production if necessary (such as when the application requires extra system dependencies at runtime), but we recommend using the builder image as the first step in a multi-stage build with the production image as the base for the final image.

 This extremely minimal approach to the runtime image is sometimes known as "distroless".
 For a